-Spanning 30 thousand square kilometres, the world famous Hunter Region of the New South Wales' central coast hosts over 150 wineries and equally as many exquisite restaurants & estates.
-You'll be greeted by dozens of kangaroos each morning as you gaze out onto sweeping landscapes full of rich colours and scored by a peaceful silence.
-Be it a cheeky wine weekend or a week-long disconnect, the Hunter Valley is sure to breathe a breath of revitalising fresh air back into your lungs, an experience that will have you planning your return before you've even left.
+Spanning 30 thousand square kilometres, the world famous Hunter Valley Region of the New South Wales’ central coast hosts over 150 wineries and just as many exquisite restaurants & estates.
+You’ll be greeted by dozens of kangaroos each morning as you gaze out onto sweeping landscapes full of rich colours and scored by a peaceful silence.
+Be it a cheeky wine weekend or a week-long disconnect, the Hunter Valley is sure to breathe a breath of revitalising fresh air back into your lungs.
+With that in mind, here’s Boss Hunting’s weekend guide to the Hunter Valley.

 At A Glance